shrubfromtomorrow/SeniorProject/README.md

 Clone this repo and open the index.html file in your browser.
 Exact steps at the bottom.

+Older commits have a spelling error in the evaluatex reference at the bottom of the html pages, it is spelled "evalulatex" instead of "evaluatex".

 ## Binds

 ### If something breaks, just use ctrl+r